Douglas C-47 Dakota

 The R4D-1 was the designation for twelve C-47s assigned to the U. S. Marine Corps (USMC).

-C-47A-DKs transferred from the U. S. Army to the U. S. Navy.
-In 1962, the remaining aircraft were redesignated to C-47H.
+The R4D-5 was the designation for C-47A Dakotas transferred from the U. S. Army Air Force (USAAF) to the U. S. Navy (USN).
+In 1962, the remaining aircraft were redesignated as C-47H.

 Designation given to 138 DC-3 with Wright R-1820 engines that were impressed into service from civilian airlines and used by the U. S. Army as transports.